Top 9 Law Schools In Pennsylvania

 1. Penn State Law

 Pennsylvania State University, University Park’s law school, known as Penn State Law, was established in 2009.
 The school has moved into the newly constructed Lewis Katz Building, the first academic building on the west side of Park Avenue.
 Penn State Law emphasizes experiential learning and offers clinics like the Arts, Sports, and Entertainment Law Clinic.
 The Center for Immigrants’ Rights Clinic and the Civil Rights Appellate Clinic are available for law students.
 The clinics provide practical experience and serve the community.
 Law students benefit from small classes, personalized mentoring, and extensive resources.
-Penn State Law at the University Park campus has a student-to-faculty ratio of 8.2:1.
-The favorable ratio allows smaller class sizes and more personalized interactions between students and faculty.

 Penn State Law at University Park offers several specialized and dual degree programs to enhance students’ legal education.
 The J.D. program spans three years and six semesters, providing a comprehensive legal education.
 The first year focuses on core legal subjects.
 Key required courses include Civil Procedure, Criminal Law, Applied Legal Analysis and Writing, Legal Research Tools and Strategies, Torts, Criminal Procedure, Constitutional Law, Contracts, and Property.
-The second and third years offer flexibility with elective courses tailored to student’s interests and career goals.
+The second and third years offer flexibility with elective courses tailored to students’ interests and career goals.
 Notable dual degree programs include J.D./M.B.A. with the Smeal College of Business and J.D./M.I.A. with the School of International Affairs.
 The programs allow students to earn degrees in a reduced time frame, leveraging the interdisciplinary strengths of Penn State’s various departments.

 2. Drexel University Thomas R. Kline School Of Law